AGN as Potential Factories for Eccentric Black Hole Mergers: Analytical Estimations and Theoretical Modeling

 where we have normalized to values characteristic of AGN-disk environments\cite{2020ApJ...898...25T}.
-To estimate the $3$-body merger probability, $p_3$, we start by describing the often highly chaotic binary-single interaction as a series of $\mathcal{N}$ temporary states, each characterized by a binary black hole with a bound single\cite{2014ApJ...784...71S} (Fig. \ref{fig:AGNill}, left panel).
-For one of these temporary binary black holes to merge, its inspiral time $t_{GW}$ must be smaller than a characteristic timescale for the system\cite{2017ApJ...846...36S, 2018ApJ...853..140S}, $T_0 \sim \sqrt{a^3/(Gm)}$.
-Hence, the probability that a binary black hole undergoes a $3$-body merger during a single interaction, is found by equating $\tau$ in Eq. \ref{eq:PtGW} with $T_0$,
+To estimate the $3$-body merger probability, $p_3^{\rm (2D)}$, we describe the often highly chaotic binary-single interaction as a series of $\mathcal{N}$ temporary states, each characterized by a binary black hole with a bound single\cite{2014ApJ...784...71S}.
+Now, for one of these temporary binary black holes to merge, its inspiral time $t_{GW}$ must be smaller than the characteristic timescale for the system\cite{2017ApJ...846...36S, 2018ApJ...853..140S}, $T_0 \sim \sqrt{a^3/(Gm)}$.
+Hence, the probability that a binary black hole undergoes a $3$-body merger, is found by first equating $\tau$ in Eq.~\ref{eq:PtGW} with $T_0$ and then multiplying by $\mathcal{N}$,